drjiguo/canvasapi/README.md

 # Canvas API

-Use this API to pull the request data from Canvas API
+Use this API to pull the request data from Canvas API.
+This is particularly useful for those who are interested in conducting learning analytics research with Canvas data.

 What you need are:
 1. API token,